 The Class A and Class B shares held by the Company in K2 were redeemable at the option of K2 on 30 September 2016.
 K2 did not elect to exercise this option.
-The Board in its meeting of 1 July 2016 agreed to seek a formal shareholders approval on the extension of the terms of the Investment Management Agreement with IL&FS Investment Advisors LLC ("IIAL") beyond 30 September 2016 after conducting a detailed assessment of the balance of the portfolio and the exit strategy for the same.
-The annual general meeting of the Company was held on 14 September 2016 wherein the resolution for extension of the Investment Management Agreement until a long stop date of 31 December 2018 was unanimously passed.
+The Board sought a formal shareholder approval on extension of this redemption date as well as the terms of the Investment Management Agreement with IL&FS Investment Advisors LLC ("IIAL") until a long stop date of 31 December 2018.
 Based on the foregoing the Company continues to be a going concern.